Expert Cerebral Palsy Claims Solicitors | London to Liverpool serving clients nationwide

-In order to succeed with a Cerebral Palsy claims we will need to prove that the doctors or midwives did not meet the standard required of them during the birthing process and that those failings are likely to have caused the birth injury.
+In order to succeed with a Cerebral Palsy claim we will need to prove that the doctors or midwives did not meet the standards required of them during the birthing process and that those failings are likely to have caused the birth injury.

 If your child is showing symptoms or has been diagnosed with Cerebral Palsy it is possible that a mistake during labour or delivery led to brain damage.
 To bring a claim, it must first be shown that mistakes were made that amount to medical negligence.

 - Failing to monitor the mother or the child properly

 - Failing to take account of warning signs such as falling or unhealthy heartbeat, the presence of meconium and disproportionate pain

 - Failing to deliver when it was called for either naturally, assisted (by forceps or ventouse for example) or by caesarean section